The 2020 National Seminar is cancelled.

 Will I receive CLE credit?

-Pre-approval for CLE accreditation has been made to all state bar associations.
+Pre-approval for CLE accreditation will be made to all state bar associations.

 What have others said about our training programs?
 (Comments may be edited for clarity.)